aaros-pl/ImageRecognition-Python/README.md

 # The rozpoZNAK application - first part

 > This is the first part of the application used to recognize road signs using python and java android.
+> Code adopted to run on VPS with Ubuntu 18.04 LTS

 ## Getting Started